-COVID-19 cases are dropping in the U.S., particularly in Washtenaw County, and the CDC and State of Michigan have adjusted their policies accordingly.
-Nonetheless, the risks to those 60 and over who are not vaccinated and may be exposed to those with COVID-19 are great.
-For example, as of June 23, 2021, even though 63% of all cases in Washtenaw County have been in people under 40, so far only 13.5% of the hospitalizations and 1% of the deaths have been in that age group.
-However, those 60 and up, while comprising just 15% of the cases, account for 60% of the hospitalizations and 92% of the deaths.
+With the onset of the Delta variant, COVID-19 cases increased in Washtenaw County in late summer.
+The risks to those 60 and over who are not vaccinated and may be exposed to those with COVID-19 are great.
+For example, as of September 16, 2021, even though 63% of all cases in Washtenaw County have been in people under 40, so far only 12.5% of the hospitalizations and 1% of the deaths have been in that age group.
+However, those 60 and up, while comprising just 15% of the cases, account for 61% of the hospitalizations and 91% of the deaths.
 (See the Washtenaw County Health Department (WCHD) website for more information.)

 In light of this and in keeping with current WCHD and Diocese of Lansing recommendations, as an act of love for your brothers and sisters in the parish, especially our seniors, please do not attend events at Christ the King (Mass, Adoration, prayer meetings, etc.) or come to the parish office if any of the following apply: